SandyRodger/RB175_networked_applications/05_project_todos.md

 gem "sinatra-contrib"
 ```

 - `sinatra-contrib` contains the reloader module so you don't have to kill the program and reload it every time you make a change.
+YES IT DOES

 ### todo.rb